Why Transition to Data Science from Computer Science?

 Math, Statistics, and Data Science majors are very science-oriented.
 So, reading, understanding, and applying the technical methods in said paper is no challenge for them.
 But these don’t come naturally to a Computer Science graduate.
 Being able to apply concepts from papers is the number 1 skill demanded in top companies.
 That's why adding research to your reading list is certainly worth the effort.

 Representing whole data research on just a few graphs and tables is a major component of a data scientist's work.
 And it’s not an easy task.
-So, while you may prefer to code, adding software tools like Tableau, Power BI, and Excel are a must for any data scientist.
+So, while you may prefer to code, adding data visualization software tools like Tableau, Power BI, and Excel are a must for any data scientist.
 Overlooking these could be the biggest mistake of Computer Science graduates.
 Remember – in the business world, sometimes it is about completing a task in 5 minutes and not about writing the most parameterized code.

 But even with these skills under your belt, data science is no easy street.